Fate/Strange Fake: Main characters

-Jester is the Master of False Assassin in the False Holy Grail War.
+The Master of False Assassin in the True and Fake Holy Grail Wars.
 He is a Dead Apostle known as the Six Hearted Revolver (六連男装, Rokuren Dansō) who has taken interest in the Holy Grail to grant his wish.
-As it is his first time participating in such a battle, he researched the nature of the ritual thoroughly, and plans to summon a Servant of the Assassin class.
-He brought ten disciples with him to Snowfield, all of whom are loyal to the point where they will face certain death to avenge their supposedly dead master.
-They don't appear to know of his true nature because they are shocked at his supposed demise.
-His original form is that of a small girl.
+As it is his first time participating in such a battle, he researched the nature of the ritual and plans to summon a Servant of the Assassin class.